-6.5 Putting it all Together
+5.5 Putting it all Together

-The drawing below shows the overall connection of phone and DSL wiring.
-The NID, secondary lightning protection, POTS/DSL splitter, Modem Access Adapter, test jacks, test phone and Type 66 punch down blocks are located in the wiring closet.
+The drawing below shows overall connection of phone and DSL wiring.
+NID, secondary lightning protection, POTS/DSL splitter, Modem Access Adapter, test jacks, test phone and Type 66 punch down blocks are located in the wiring closet.

 From the NID each line goes to a secondary protector.
-POTS/DSL splitter is connected to the business line.
-Splitter "Data" output runs directly to the DSL modem.
+A POTS/DSL splitter is connected to business line.
+Splitter "Data" output runs directly to DSL modem.
 Splitter "Voice" and line 1 feed the Modem Access Adapter.
-Another dedicated line connects the Dialup modem to the MAA.
+A dedicated drop connects Dialup modem to MAA.

-To make changes easier all building wiring is terminated on punch down blocks.
+To make changeover easier all building wiring is terminated on punch down blocks.
 Short twisted pair wire, called cross-connect wire, is used to interconnect the various circuits.
-This makes it easy to rearrange wiring by adding and removing cross-connects without affecting building wiring.
+This makes it easy to rearrange wiring by adding and removing cross-connects.
 Test jacks for each line allow a test phone to be conveniently plugged in during troubleshooting.

 A wall phone is permanently mounted in the wiring closet, with a RJ11 corded plug.
-This allows the test phone to be plugged into the CPE test jacks or directly into the NID.
+This allows test phone to be plugged into the CPE test jacks or directly into the NID.
 Having the phone permanently mounted in the wiring closet insures it is available when needed.

-Figure 26 Telephone Wiring
+Figure 21 Telephone Wiring

-7 Broadband Router - One Connection So Many Computers
+6 Broadband Router - One Connection So Many Computers